Quantifying Environmental and Line-of-Sight Effects in Models of Strong Gravitational Lens Systems: Results

 \subsubsection{Massive Galaxies Projected Near the Lens are More Important}

-We begin our characterization of individual perturbing galaxies with the simplest case: we examine one main lens galaxy and one perturbing galaxy in the same plane (removing any redshift effects).
-We first derive analytic expectations for how an individual perturbing galaxy affects the lens potential, and then show that the deviations in the recovered Hubble constant scale in the same way as the lens potential perturbations.
+We begin our characterization of individual perturbing galaxies with the simplest case: we examine the main lens galaxy and perturbing galaxy in the same plane (removing any redshift effects).
+We first derive analytic expectations for how an individual perturbing galaxy affects the lens potential, and then, using simulations, show that the deviations in the recovered Hubble constant scale in the same way as the lens potential perturbations.
+We note that to derive our expectations for the behavior of our models, we use some simplifying assumptions (e.g., a point mass perturber), but we that we only make these assumptions when deriving our criterion to characterize the individual contribution of a perturbing galaxy along the LOS, but otherwise nowhere else in the fits.\footnote{When fitting our realistic lens beams, we use truncated SIS potentials to model the galaxies in the ENV and along the LOS (see Section \ref{sec:massmodels}).}

 Consider a single main lens galaxy with deflection, $\al_{g}$, and a single perturbing galaxy with deflection, $\al_p$.
 Both are at the same redshift in this case.
-It is useful to define the lensing potential as

 If the perturbing galaxy does not overlap the lensed images, its gravitational effect is the same as a point mass so we can write the lens potential as

 where $R_p$ is the Einstein radius of the perturber, $\x$ is the image position in the redshift plane of the perturber, and $\vec{r}$ is the position of the perturber.
 If we let $|\x| = x$, $|\vec{r}| = r$, and $\theta=$ the angle between the perturber and the image position as measured from the origin, we can rewrite the potential using the law of cosines as